 As much as an applicant wants to be very honest and say that it is the pay that is his ultimate driving force or that his friend suggested he apply for the job because of the benefits, it won’t help him land the job.

 Employers, at this early stage, want to know how they can benefit from hiring a job aspirant for a specific position.
 After they are able to identify that, they then consider how they can make the applicant happy in the company.

-“Why do you want to work here?” is a question asked not because the employer wants to be flattered but because he wants to know if the time given to a particular applicant is time well spent and not wasted.
-The question should not scare off job aspirants but help them show their future value and contribution to the company if they are hired.
+“Why do you want to work here?” is a question asked not because the employer wants to be flattered but because he wants to know if the applicant has the appropriate personal motivation that aligns with the company.
+The question should not scare off job aspirants

 Thank you for reading CFI’s guide to handling the common interview question, “Why do you want to work here?”.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: